Business Systems Analyst: Duties, Salary, Jobs, and More

 • Get a job with a consulting firm delivering information technology (IT) projects.

-Where could you be employed as a business systems analyst?
+Where could you work as a business systems analyst?

 Business systems analysts work in areas of business impacted by technology.
 A company may employ you to analyze its existing systems, where you could be part of a major transformation project working in the project team.
 Most business systems analysts work in an office environment, although you may also travel to conferences or meet with clients.